 What is Collaborative Divorce?

-Collaborative Divorce is process in which you and your spouse will each have your own specially trained and experienced Collaborative Divorce attorney and you both work through the issues of your case using a method known as “interest-based negotiation,” which enables spouses to formulate agreements that focus on their most important individual and mutual goals.
+Collaborative Divorce is a process in which you and your spouse will each have your own specially trained and experienced Collaborative Divorce attorney and you both work through the issues of your case using a method known as “interest-based negotiation,” which enables spouses to formulate agreements that focus on their most important individual and mutual goals.

 Benefits of Collaborative Divorce

 Collaborative Divorce is a private and confidential process.
 You and your spouse will have confidential conversations with your attorneys and create a strategy for accomplishing your goals in the case.
 In the Collaborative Divorce process those goals are reached without destroying your relationship with your spouse or exhausting your community resources in a court battle.
 Collaborative Divorce professionals manage this confidential process — in an office rather than a courtroom setting — that provides the resources, structure, and emotionally safe space needed for a divorcing couple to consider their unique situation and arrive at a mutually-agreeable settlement–outside the eye of the public.

 It's Family Centered